Courses for exchange students / Faculty of Mathematics and Science

 FYSS6311 Fundamentals of Control Engineering, 5 cr Independently by exam, no contact teaching

-FYSS6320 Vacuum techniques, 5 cr
+FYSS6320 Vacuum Techniques, 5 cr

 FYSS6325 Cryogenics, 5 cr